Postgraduate Course: Dispute Resolution Methods (LAWS11270)

 Details of the School's feedback policy will be available at the start of the course.

 On completion of this course, the student will be able to:

-- Understand the domestic and international legal instruments used to regulate and deliver dispute resolution.
+- A sound understanding of the domestic and international legal instruments used to regulate and deliver dispute resolution.

-- Posses a firm substantive and practical understanding of dispute resolution methods.
+- A firm substantive and practical understanding of dispute resolution methods.

-- Developed written skills, including the clear succinct expression of ideas.
+- Developed written and oral skills, including the clear succinct expression of ideas.

 - Developed research skills and techniques in the field of international arbitration.